TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 Plugins
 -------

 Plugins are provided by extensions.
-Not all plugins are available on this tab.
+Plugins that are available on this tab will depend on the individual plugin architecture or on the backend configuration.
-It depends on their architecture or on backend configuration.
-In some cases you insert the General Plugin content element, then go to the :guilabel:`Plugin` tab to select a specific plugin.
+In some cases a plugin is made available by adding the "General Plugin" content element and then selecting the plugin itself on the :guilabel:`Plugin` tab.

 .. include:: /Images/AutomaticScreenshots/NewContentElement/WizardTabPlugins.rst.txt